revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-77. How data or file is read in HDFS?
+77.How data or file is read in HDFS?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

 If we want to read a file in HDFS , we need to interact with namenode.
 Basically Namenode is used to provides the address of a datanode.
 Now it will interact directly with the respective datanodes to read the data blocks.